nuria-fl/personal-site/content/projects/eurobattle.md

 date: 2018-02-18
 ---

-A two-player rpg battle game made for Todas Jammers, made with Vue.
+A two-player rpg battle game made with Vue for TodasGamers game jam.
 [Play it!](https://nuria.itch.io/eurobattle)